 4. Avoid Carrying a Bag on the Same Side Every Day

-If you carry a bag on one shoulder every day it adds a lot of pressure on that side and cause your spine to curve sideways.
+If you carry a bag on one shoulder every day it adds a lot of pressure on that side and causes your spine to curve sideways.
 Not only will your head and shoulder to be in an altered position, but also your natural gait will be thrown off.
-Over time, this can damage muscles and joints and muscles on one side will shorten in response leading to stiffness and pain.
+Over time, this can damage muscles and joints, and muscles on one side will shorten in response leading to stiffness and pain.
 There are plenty of things you can do to prevent this.
 Using a backpack with two wide straps to distribute weight is the best solution.
 If that is not an option, try to at least lighten your bag as much as possible and alternate sides you carry the bag on.

 5. Avoid Sleeping on Your Stomach

 Sleeping on your stomach causes severe stress on every part of your spine.
-It forces your neck to be rotated to one side and the low back to arch leading to additional strain and over time and can cause neck, shoulder and back pain.
+It forces your neck to be rotated to one side and the low back to arch leading to additional strain and over time and can cause neck, shoulder, and back pain.

 6. Find the Pillow that Works for Your Body

 Sleeping with a pillow that is wrong for you can interfere with your sleep quality and have you waking up with a stiff or painful neck.
 The pillow you select should keep your neck in a neutral position.
-If you sleep on your side the pillow should be just the right thickness to fill out the space between your head and mattress without tilting your neck sideways up or down.
+If you sleep on your side the pillow should be just the right thickness to fill out space between your head and mattress without tilting your neck sideways up or down.
 Therefore, the pillow thickness you need depends on how wide your shoulders are.
 If you sleep on your back, your pillow should also keep your neck in a neutral position, which means your chin should be neither tipped up or down.

 7. Consult a Hands-On Physical Therapist

-If you have tried the tips outlined above and still have neck or shoulder pain that keeps you from doing the things you enjoy, seek help from a hands-on physical therapist before pain gets out of hand.
+If you have tried the tips outlined above and still have neck or shoulder pain that keeps you from doing the things you enjoy, seek help from a hands-on physical therapist before the pain gets out of hand.
 A therapist can assess you, treat the underlying cause of your symptoms, and often very quickly relieve your pain.
 The therapist may also teach you techniques and exercises to help you eliminate your symptoms and get you back to a full and active lifestyle.

 For more information or to schedule a visit with a therapist, contact Birgit Reher PT at email@example.com or call 919-402-0888.